sguessou/jenkins-docker-practices-1/README.md

-# Devops Practices #1
+# Devops Practices
-## Dockerizing Jenkins
+## Database backups automation using Docker, Jenkins and AWS S3.
-### Summary
+### Dokerizing Jenkins
-In the course of this article we will be running Jenkins on Docker.
+The first step in this howto is to create a docker container running Jenkins.
+Go here for all the steps needed for that -->